Driving without a Driving Licence in Germany

 Driving Offences with a Foreign Driving Licence

+In cases involving people driving in Germany with a foreign driving licence, they are still liable for prosecution where they have committed driving offences.
 Under § 29 FeV (Driving Licence Ordinance), one can face prosecution when the person driving’s foreign licence has expired or faced a driving ban from their home country.
 This issue applies even when the person in question does not have their primary residence in Germany.

 Regarding which licences are valid in Germany, driving licences available in the European Union are generally valid.
 Thus, it is not necessary to convert such a driving licence into a German one in most cases.
 Continuing to drive in Germany with this EU licence does not open the person up to offences concerning driving without a valid driving licence.